 Traumatic brain injuries (TBI) can result in serious long-term health problems.
 Traumatic head injuries are surprisingly common in the United States and can cause both long-term disabilities and even death.
 Suffering from a TBI can also increase the likelihood that an injured individual develops other serious illnesses, including Parkinson’s disease.

 In 2010 alone, there were 2.5 million cases of TBI, which are commonly the result of sports injuries, slip and falls, or car crashes.
 TBI hospitalization rates have increased by 70 percent since 2001.

 If you or a loved one has suffered from TBI, you may have legal options.
-A personal injury attorney in Sharon can help you determine your rights after an accident.
+A personal injury attorney in Boston can help you determine your rights after an accident.